-Satay – the ubiquitous snack, appetiser or street food in South east Asia.
+Satay is found everywhere in South east Asia.
 So, where did Satay come from?
 Would it surprise you if I say that it does in fact owe its origins to the Middle East?
 Via India, of course.

 It’s believed that Satay was introduced to the Indonesians by Indian traders in the form of kebabs, which of course, as we all know is a Persian invention.
 These kebabs were transformed into the satay or sate as we know it today by street vendors in Java.

-Singapore used to have an area just off the Singapore Cricket Club that was called Satay Club and all the vendors used to initially sell various forms of satay, which slowly expanded to include the usual local hawker foods like grilled ray, noodles and various forms of rice dishes.
-The Satay Club was demolished in 1995 to make way for the usual new development.
+Singapore used to have an area just off the Singapore Cricket Club that was called Satay Club.
+All the vendors used to initially sell various forms of satay, which slowly expanded to include the usual local hawker foods like grilled ray, noodles and various forms of rice dishes.

+The meat is marinated in a paste of spices before being cooked on coals.
 There is no magic formula for marinating the meat or for making the sauce.
-It is open to interpretations, according to one’s taste – with or without lemongrass & galangal, more chilli, less sugar – if ever there was a recipe meant to be played with!
+It is open to interpretations, according to one’s taste – with or without lemongrass and galangal, more chilli, less sugar, yu get the picture, don’t you?

 The taste you are going for with satay is savoury and sweet.
 The traditional satay is marked by quite a bit of sweetness from the satay itself and hot and sweet from the sauce.